ga-wdi-boston/js-modules-study/study.md

 let myModule = ModuleFactory(someArgs);
 // How would you use the getter and setter methods?
 What would they do?
+// You could use the getterMethod to retrieve the value of the variable and
+// the setterMethod to set the variable.
+To use the getterMethod, you would
+// need to invoke ModuleFactory() without arguments; and to use the setterMethod
+// you would need to invoke ModuleFactory() with a value passed as an
+// argument
 ```

 ### IIFEs